 The Student Experience

 One learns the basics of philosophy through introductory-level courses like Introduction to Philosophy or Introduction to Ethics.
-Learning basic reasoning skills come from taking Logic and Critical Thinking.
-Our course in Philosophical Writing helps build skills in analytical and argumentative writing.
-These courses also help satisfy CCU’s Core Curriculum requirements.
+Students learn basic reasoning skills from our Introduction to Logic course.
+These intro-level classes also satisfy CCU’s Core Curriculum requirements.
+Our foundation course in Philosophical Writing builds skills in analytical and argumentative writing.

 Learning about philosophy also includes learning about the history of philosophy.
-We regularly offer courses in Ancient Philosophy (on the ancient Greek philosophers, including Socrates, Plato, and Aristotle) and Modern Philosophy (on 17th and 18th-Century philosophers like René Descartes and John Locke).
+The major requires courses in Ancient Philosophy (on the ancient Greek philosophers, including Socrates, Plato, and Aristotle) and Modern Philosophy (on 17th and 18th-Century philosophers like René Descartes and John Locke).
 We also have courses in medieval philosophy and 20th-Century analytic philosophy.

-Philosophy also includes ethics and political philosophy.
-We offer many courses here, including Contemporary Moral Issues, Social and Political Philosophy, Political Ethics, Sports Ethics, Philosophical Issues in Feminism, Philosophy of Race and Gender, Bio-Medical Ethics, Business Ethics, and Ethical Theory.
+Philosophy also includes the study of ethics (How should we live?) and political philosophy (How should we govern ourselves?).
+Students may take many courses here, including Contemporary Moral Issues, Social and Political Philosophy, Political Ethics, Sports Ethics, Philosophical Issues in Feminism, Philosophy of Race and Gender, Bio-Medical Ethics, Business Ethics, and Ethical Theory.

-Students of philosophy also need to reflect on the nature of the world and our knowledge of it, as well as needing a more refined understanding of logic.
-Our courses in metaphysics and epistemology include stand-alone courses in those subjects, as well as several “philosophy of…” courses, such as philosophy of science, philosophy of mind, and philosophy of religion.
-Our students also take a course in Symbolic Logic.
+Our philosophy students also learn to reflect on the nature of the world and our knowledge of it, and they learn a highly refined understanding of logic.
+Our courses in metaphysics and epistemology include stand-alone courses in those subjects, as well as several “philosophy of…” courses, such as philosophy of science, philosophy of mind, aesthetics and philosophy of art, and philosophy of religion.
+In addition to the introductory logic course for the foundation, our students also take an upper-level course in Symbolic Logic.

 Develop meaningful and useful skills